 After about three or four pushes, I felt my son crowning.
 I had a few moments of sheer panic thinking, “there’s no way my body can stretch that far!!”
 (My mom warned me I’d have that feeling.)
 Then the contraction ended abruptly and it felt like he was sticking out halfway.
 I know he wasn’t, but that’s what it felt like.

 The OB was telling me that once his head was out to stop pushing, even though I was still going to feel the urge to push.
 Once his head came out, the rest of him came shooting out anyway.
 He was immediately placed on my chest in one fluid movement.
 My husband had to tell me to open my eyes so I could see our son.
 I opened my eyes and saw this beautiful baby who looked REALLY pissed off.

 I developed tunnel vision and had no idea what was happening beyond him.
 All I could see was his squishy, pissed off face, full head of hair and incredibly long fingernails.
 No one in my family had hair when they were born!!
 I saw my husband’s eyes and my mouth and my ears.
 It was an amazing feeling.

 The nurses left my son on my chest, skin-to-skin, while my bottom half was tended to.
 I had a 2nd degree tear, most likely from his body shooting out so quickly.
-He was only taken from me for a few minutes to be weighed and measured and to have footprints taken, and they did it right next to my bed.
+After about two hours he was weighed and measured footprints were taken… and they did it right next to my bed.

 6lbs, 8oz and 19.5 inches long, APGARs of 9 and 9.